 This means that we can already do some kind of human-to-AI communication.
 For example, voice-based assistants, such as Amazon’s Alexa, vocally respond to human questions and requests.

-In such, with the possibility of plugging in a wire into our brain, we can connect it with our own AI for better functionality.
+As such, with the possibility of plugging a wire into our brain, we can connect it with our own AI for better functionality.

 Many experts think that the future is going to be full of big AI helping and enriching our daily lives as well as allowing us to dive deep into the world, with all its complexity and beauty, through an intuitive interface.

-It’s all about digitizing yourself, making your own customized avatar in order to communicate with people around the world and get access to more complex data than ever before.
+It’s all about digitizing yourself and making your own customized avatar to communicate with people around the world and get access to more complex data than ever before.

 Okay, that was enough for brain upgrades!